ajakaja/ajakaja.github.io/_code/lang.md

 In LOP you expect to write new syntax down all the time.
 But you will need, eventually, to update that syntax: maybe somebody else implemented the same idea and you want for there to be only one version of it.
 To do this you want to be able to automatically transform your syntax into theirs (assuming it obeys all the same types).

 A simple example of this: if you copy-paste a data structure from one programming language to another, it should be possible to automatically reformat it as you go.
 I just had an example of this: I copy-pasted a JSON representation of a CSS style into a CSS document.
-Although the CSS doc is key-value just like Json, the format is different, I had to remove quotes, replace commas with semicolons, etc. This is fundamentally wrong, though.
+(For some reason that example is prompted me to write this whole set of notes.)
+Although the CSS doc is key-value just like Json, the format is different, so I had to remove quotes, replace commas with semicolons, etc. This is fundamentally wrong.
 It should be possible to get it go like this:

 1. The JS representation of the style is 1:1 with the style (of course)
-2. When copied, instead of the JS _text_, the thing that is copied is "the style itself"
+2. When copied, instead of the JS _text_, the thing that is copied is "the style itself", a representation in "abstract CSS".
-3. when pasted into CSS, the style gets rendered into the format the CSS file happens to use for that object (which happens to be CSS itself)
+3. when pasted into a CSS file, the style gets rendered into the format the CSS file happens to use for that object (which happens to be the CSS text format itself)
 4. had we pasted it somewhere else --- Python, say -- it would get rendered into Python instead.
+5. sublanguages (say, if we have some CSS extension that lets us include variables in it) should "come along for the ride" in this translation.

 That is: in each case, the textual representation is "coordinates" for the actual object, and the thing that is modeled is the object itself.